awsdocs/iam-user-guide/doc_source/reference_aws-services-that-work-with-iam.md

 ³ AWS STS does not have "resources," but does allow restricting access in a similar way to users\.
 For more information, see [Denying Access to Temporary Security Credentials by Name](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_control-access_disable-perms.html#denying-access-to-credentials-by-name)\.

-⁴ Only some of the APIs for AWS STS support calling with temporary credentials\.
+⁴ Only some of the API operations for AWS STS support calling with temporary credentials\.
 For more information, see [Comparing your API options](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_request.html)\.

 ## Mobile Services<a name="mobile_svcs"></a>